Controlling Health Care Costs

 These strategies probably negatively affect health because many people avoid necessary as well as unnecessary care.
 For example, prior to the Affordable Care Act, many people who need a flu (influenza) shot do not get it.
-Also, women may avoid screening, such as a Papanicolaou (Pap) test or mammography.
+Also, women may avoid screening tests, such as a Papanicolaou (Pap) test or mammography.
 Then if cancer develops, it may be advanced by the time they go to the doctor.

 Some insurance companies have complex procedures for getting care.
 They may require approval for tests, referrals, and procedures.
 They may limit which doctors people can use.
 Enrollment procedures and regulations may be complex.
 Such administrative red tape may slightly decrease the use of health care.

 Limiting access to health care can cause problems.
 For example, people who are denied access to health care insurance may become seriously ill (which is more likely when routine care is lacking).
 Such people are often treated in a hospital when a disorder is advanced.
 They often cannot pay for this care.
 The care is then paid for by the people who pay into the health care system and may be more expensive than if routine care had been provided all along.

 Unnecessary care is easy to define (care that does not improve health), but it is often difficult to recognize and even more difficult to eliminate.
 To help define unnecessary care, researchers need to do studies that compare the effectiveness and cost-effectiveness of tests, drugs, and other treatments.
 Other factors that affect health may also be studied.
 These factors include exercise, physical therapy, and different providers, systems, settings of care, and reimbursement systems.

 Using guidelines for evaluation and treatment, provided by various organizations, can help health care providers use the best approach to a disorder and thus avoid unnecessary tests and treatment.
 However, guidelines are available for only a limited number of disorders and are not always clear or helpful.
 Also, guidelines from different organizations may differ.